web-archive-group/ELXN42-Article/elxn42.md

 ## Approach to Analysis

-To analyze the data set, we took advantage of a command line utilities, a number of utilities that are available with twarc and twarc-repot, as well as [jq](https://stedolan.github.io/jq/). [twarc-report](https://github.com/pbinkley/twarc-report). twarc-report is a set of utilities "for generating reports from twarc collections using tools such as D3.js."[2]
-The graphs above were created with twarc-report.
+To analyze the data set, we took advantage of a command line utilities, a number of utilities that are available with twarc and [twarc-report](https://github.com/pbinkley/twarc-report), as well as [jq](https://stedolan.github.io/jq/). twarc-report is a set of utilities "for generating reports from twarc collections using tools such as D3.js."[2]
+The timeline graphs above were created with twarc-report.

 `python ~/git/twarc-report/d3times.py elxn42-tweets-combined-deduplicated.json -a -o embed -t local -i 24H > elxn42-times.html`

 Upon completion of capturing #elxn42, the team immediately began aggregating their dataset into a single file.
 The team began with 12 different line oriented JSON object files totaling 22GB and 4,117,753 undeduplicated tweets.
 These 12 files were aggregated into a single file: `cat *json > elxn42-tweets.json`.
-Once aggregated, the dataset was validated with [`validate.py`](https://github.com/edsu/twarc/blob/master/utils/validate.py), and the deduplicated (we have to dedupe giving the combination of search API and stream API collection modes with twarc) using [`deduplicate.py`](https://github.com/edsu/twarc/blob/master/utils/deduplicate.py).
+Once aggregated, the dataset was validated with [`validate.py`](https://github.com/edsu/twarc/blob/master/utils/validate.py), and the deduplicated (we have to dedupe given the combination of Search API and Stream API collection modes with twarc) using [`deduplicate.py`](https://github.com/edsu/twarc/blob/master/utils/deduplicate.py).
 Once deduplicated, we were able to come up with the number of tweets collected.
 Since each tweet is a single JSON object representing a single line in the file, we were able to quickly calculate with simple command line utilities:

 ```bash
 $ cat elxn42-tweets-combined-deduplicated.json | wc -l